AnetaJas/polyphonic-music-modeling/README.md

 ## Running scripts

-In order to run scripts you have to activate your virutal envrionment.
+In order to run scripts you have to activate your virtual envrionment.

 ``` bash
 source venv/bin/activate